exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 eylanding: "IntroToGrad"
 ---

-These guides are designed to help you play through the phi (\\(\varphi\\)) and theories sections of Exponential Idle.
+These guides are designed to help you play through the phi ($\varphi$) and theories sections of Exponential Idle.
 This introduction will give you some fundamentals to help you progress while playing this section of the game.

 If you don't want to have spoilers for the later game, don't read further ahead than you are already.